CessdaJournalsOutreach/cessdajournalsoutreach.github.io/README.md

 ### Activities and Events
 **Forthcoming event: "Data for Journals: from preparation to replication"** <br>
 _early/mid October 2021, mid-week pm online (zoom)_ <br>
-To receive more information, please join our mailing list (see above)
+To receive more information, please join our mailing list (see above) <br>

 **Open forum: Challenges of sharing data linked to publications** <br>
 _Wednesday 30th June 2021, 13:00-16:00 CET online (zoom)_ <br>